Sven Seren

 to the first attempt, the usage of the electromagnetic radiation of the sun by

 photovoltaic conversion into electric energy.
-For a large scale energy
+For a large

-using an ingot casting process.
+blocks using an ingot casting process.
 The ingots were then cut down to smaller

 bricks, from which silicon wafers are wire-cut, the base material for solar